simpleviewinc/cms-bootcamp/README.md

 **Course:** https://www.youtube.com/playlist?list=PLu8EoSxDXHP7xj_y6NIAhy0wuCd4uVdid

 **Assessments:**
-- Center some content
+1. Center some content
-- Position element at the bottom of parent
+1. Place sibling elements at either end of their parent
-- Place sibling elements at either end of their parent
+1. Position element at the bottom of parent
-- Create responsive form layout
+1. Create responsive form layout

 ### Collections
 It's time to go over some Simpleview specific tools.
 In this module, you'll learn about our Collections system which is the bread-and-butter of our CMS.